-Poor behaviour in the boarding may result in the pupil being gated.
+Poor behaviour in the boarding Year or at weekends may result in the pupil being gated.
 Gating involves pupils receiving a report card that must be signed every hour on the hour from breakfast through to bedtime.
 Being gated means no offsite visits unless pupils have specific permission from a member of the boarding staff.